-The Sheedy Excellence in Teaching Award is presented each December to an outstanding teacher in the College of Arts and Letters.
-The College's highest teaching award was founded in 1970 in honor of Rev. Charles E. Sheedy, C.S.C., who served as dean of the College from 1952–68, and acknowledges a faculty member who has sustained excellence in research and instruction over a wide range of courses.
-This individual must also motivate and enrich students using innovative and creative teaching methods and influence teaching and learning within the department, College, and University.
+The Sheedy Excellence in Teaching Award is presented each December to an outstanding teacher in the College of Arts & Letters.
+The College's highest teaching award was founded in 1970 in honor of the Rev. Charles E. Sheedy, C.S.C., who served as College dean from 1952 to 1968.
+The award-winning faculty member demonstrates sustained excellence in research and instruction over a wide range of courses, motivates and enriches students using innovative and creative teaching methods, and influences teaching and learning within the department, College, and University.

-Established in 2022–23, the Research Achievement Award is bestowed annually on one member of the tenured faculty in the College who has demonstrated outstanding and significant scholarly achievement.
-The ideal candidate will have a strong and sustained record of scholarly accomplishment, distinguished by an exceptional publication record and corresponding evidence of disciplinary impact.
-This faculty member should consistently demonstrate extraordinary innovation or creativity, leadership in their field, and engagement with Notre Dame’s research and educational mission.
-This individual must have been on the faculty at Notre Dame for at least 5 consecutive years.
+The Research Achievement Award, established in 2022–23, is bestowed each spring upon one member of the College’s tenured faculty who has demonstrated outstanding and significant scholarly achievement.
+The recipient — who has been on the faculty at Notre Dame for at least five consecutive years — has a strong and sustained record of scholarly accomplishment, distinguished by an exceptional publication record and corresponding evidence of disciplinary impact.
+The faculty member consistently demonstrates extraordinary innovation or creativity, leadership in their field, and engagement with Notre Dame’s research and educational mission.

-The Graduate Student Mentorship Award is presented each spring to a member of the tenured faculty in the College who has demonstrated outstanding scholarly mentorship of, and professional care for, doctoral or MFA students.
-The ideal candidate will have a strong and sustained record of extensive graduate mentorship, evidenced by uncommon student success (e.g., graduation rates, publications, and placements).
-He or she should also have a consistent and extraordinary commitment to developing students as teachers and departmental citizens.
-This individual must have been on the faculty at Notre Dame for at least 5 consecutive years.
+The Graduate Student Mentorship Award, established in 2022-23, is presented each spring to a member of the College’s tenured faculty who has demonstrated outstanding scholarly mentorship of, and professional care for, doctoral or MFA students.
+The recipient has a strong and sustained record of extensive graduate mentorship, evidenced by uncommon student success (e.g., graduation rates, publications, and placements).
+The awardee — who has been on the faculty at Notre Dame for at least five consecutive years — also has a consistent and extraordinary commitment to developing students as teachers and departmental citizens.